seesmof/Articles-Statti/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-This means you are free to share and adapt the translations, provided you give appropriate credit, provide a link to the license, and indicate if changes were made.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.
+This means you are free to share and adapt the translations without any conditions.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact